NicGagnon/Practice/Readme.txt

-Here's a short list of the games I've copied so far:
+Here's a short list of the games I've made so far:
 - TicTacToe